harrisoncramer/harrisoncramer.me/src/markdown-pages/migrating-from-gatsby-to-astro.md

 </script>
 ```

 As you can see, Astro encourages you to make use of browser-native APIs if all you need is a tiny bit of interactivity.
-You _can_ use React, Vue, or whatever language you want to write up your components, but you don't have to.
+You _can_ use React, Vue, or whatever language you want to write up your components, but you don't have to, and they'll be compiled down to HTML by default on the client anyway.
+Astro doesn't ship any Javascript to the client by default, which is awesome.

 Here's another example, this time taking advantage of a fuller array of Astro APIs: